 As explained in Chapter 4, Configuration and Services, Orchestra can use different Web Service frameworks.
-Apache Axis1 and CXF are supported.
-For each web service framework, a tomcat package and a Felix package are provided.
+Apache CXF is supported by default.
+For this web service framework, a tomcat package and a Felix package are provided.

 The installation and configuration steps are independent of the web service framework.